ViliLipo/MinecraftDiscordBot/docs.md

 MinecraftWrapper.say(self, name, message)
 ```

-Passes "say" command to minecraftserver with given message
+Pass "say" command to minecraftserver with given message
-and inserts the senders username to the message
+and inserts the senders username to the message.

 - :param name: Name of the sender